 Set lineAB = acadDoc.ModelSpace.AddLine(Pt(1, 4, 0), Pt(9, 1, 0))

-The utility polarpoint method returns a point value.
+For example – the utility polarpoint method returns a point value.
+A variant has to be declared to receive it.

 RetVal = object.PolarPoint(Point, Angle, Distance)